Budget Automatics $80-$130

 Conclusions & Favorites

-After all the research, concluded: Watches aren’t investments; scratches cause loss of value.
-High prices also carry high maintenance (upwards of $600 for a $10k Rolex).
-For best quality to value, go for automatic, don’t spend much more than $300 on a non-Swiss movement (unless it’s a premium Seiko or a high quality watch with Miyota) or much more than $600 for a Swiss because one could get a decent-condition gold watch on eBay or a used high-end brand for that much, ie Omega (both of these options will hold their higher intrinsic value better).
-If you plan to have only one, choose a versatile (or have two: one professional and one casual).
-Regarding homages, get one by a decent company ie Steinhart (that looks a little different) instead of a cheap Chinese copy that looks the same as the real thing.
+After all the research, concluded: Watches aren’t investments because of scratches causing loss of value and high maintenance costs on expensive timepieces (ie $500 for a Rolex).
+For best quality to value, go for automatic, don’t spend much more than $600 for an ETA Swiss or much more than $300 on a non-Swiss movement (unless it’s a premium Seiko or a high quality watch with Miyota) because one could get a decent-condition gold watch on eBay or a used high-end brand for $600, ie Omega (both of these options will better hold their value).
+If you plan to have only one, choose a versatile style (or have two: one professional and one casual).
+Regarding homages, buy only from a quality company ie Steinhart (that looks a little different) instead of cheap Chinese copies that looks the same as the real thing.

-For best value high quality ETA movement diver / submariner at ~$400, Steinhart Ocean 1 Black $400 [SteinhartWatches] with Ceramic Option or other Steinhart Ocean (these are mostly Rolex homages).
-For a one-of-a-kind option with high finish quality, you’ll have to go higher such as the Squale 50 ATMOS (500 meter) $830.
+For best Swiss ETA divers @$400, the Steinhart Oceans (Rolex submariner homages) are the best bet ie Steinhart Ocean 1 Black $400 [SteinhartWatches] with Ceramic.
+For one-of-a-kind with high finish quality, you’ll have to go pricier such as the Squale 50 ATMOS $830 [Squale].

-Straps and Bands, Nato vs Zulu: Recommend Nato over Zulu, as Nato runs thinner, has a watch keeper strap, and thinner squared metal hoops instead of rounded.
+Nato vs Zulu: For straps / bands, recommend Nato type over Zulu, as Nato runs thinner, has a watch keeper strap, and thinner squared metal hoops instead of rounded.
 With its thick nature and more numerous hoops, Zulu looks more rugged than sporty.

 Leather Strap Brands: Da Luca – highest quality leather (shell cordovan) but expensive $100+)